Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 980 should in theory be a lot superior to the GeForce GTX 470 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 980 should theoretically be quite a bit better than the GeForce GTX 470 overall. (explain)

-Texel RateThe GeForce GTX 980 is quite a bit (about 324%) faster with regards to anisotropic filtering than the GeForce GTX 470. (explain)
+Texel RateThe GeForce GTX 980 is quite a bit (about 324%) better at AF than the GeForce GTX 470. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 980 is a better choice, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 980 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison